Low ambition and incoherent targets from banks put net zero at risk – analysis

 “We know there is still work to be done, and we look forward to continuing these vital discussions at Cop29 this month.”

+“Barclays is delivering against its target to facilitate one trillion dollars of sustainable and transition finance by 2030 – a larger target than many peers, when viewed relative to total assets.

+“Barclays also has science-based emission reduction targets for the highest emitting sectors, including energy and power.”

-The PA news agency has contacted HSBC, Barclays, BNP Paribas and NatWest for comment.
+The PA news agency has contacted HSBC, BNP Paribas and NatWest for comment.